 Behavioral Health Organization Ombuds Services (Mental Health and Substance Abuse)

-- DSHS Behavioral Health Organizations Ombudsman Services.
+- Washington State Health Care Authority Behavioral Health Organizations Ombudsman Services.
 Please see: Behavioral Health Ombuds Contact Information by Region.

 - North Sound Behavioral Health Ombuds Services.1.888.336.6164.
 Anyone receiving or applying for publicly funded Mental Health Services from the North Sound Mental Health Administration or its subcontractors in Island, San Juan, Skagit, Snohomish, and Whatcom Counties.
 Ombuds provide consumer-directed advocacy, to consumers of publicly funded mental health services and anyone applying for publicly funded mental health services.